Arcticfusion/LTSpice-Models/cmp.md

 # Map of Components to PSpice Files

+Typically the PSpice files are installed in `C:\\Cadence\SPB_<version_number>`.
+This is the assumed root folder for these paths.
+Yes, these are UNIX paths, but it was much easier to filter this on MacOS than on Windows.
+The files are readable on UNIX systems, you just can't download them without a windows device.

 | Component | PSpice File |
 | --------- | ----------- |
 | LM741 | ./tools/capture/tclscripts/caplearningresources/hybrid/supportfiles/BasicElectronics/opamp/designfiles/opamp.lib |